dreamfactorysoftware/.net-sdk/README.md

 	builder.WithName(TableName).WithFieldsFrom<StaffRecord>().WithKeyField("uid").Build();
 ```

+For more advanced scenarios and relationship building you should build up your own TableSchema object.
 API does not offer schema operations on dedicated fields.
 Use `UpdateTableAsync` method to update any table's schema.
 Related entities (records) are not retrieved (see related query parameter).